-In order to get the encrypted information notification of participants, we will submit the below four messages:
+In order to get the signed information notification of participants, we will submit the below four messages:

-EncryptedMessage (Scenario 1)
+SignedMessage (Scenario 1)

-EncrpytedMEssage is sent from a participant to a market infrastructure for transmitting sensitive/ important information which need to be encrypted (e.g., the information data of payment notice, contact, letter of credit, collection, letter of guarantee).
-Without any checks on the packed content, a market infrastructure forwards the message to another participant.
-After receiving the message, the market infrastructure/participant replies AnswerforEncryptedMessage.
+SignedMessage is sent from a participant to a payment market infrastructure for transmitting sensitive/ important information which need to be signed (e.g., the information data of payment notice, contact, letter of credit, collection, letter of guarantee).
+Without any change to the packed content, a payment market infrastructure forwards the message to another participant.
+After receiving the message, the payment market infrastructure/participant replies AnswerforSignedMessage.

-AnswerforEncryptedMessage (Scenario 2)
+AnswerforSignedMessage (Scenario 2)

-AnswerforEncryptedMessage is sent from a participant to a market infrastructure about the respond of EncryptedMessage.
-Without any checks on the packed content, a market infrastructure forwards the message to a participant.
+AnswerforSignedMessage is sent from a participant to a payment market infrastructure as a response of SignedMessage.
+Without any change to the packed content, a payment market infrastructure forwards the message to a participant.

 RequestToDownloadDigitalCertificate (Scenario 3)

-RequestToDownloadDigitalCertificate is sent from a participant to a market infrastructure for downloading the digital certificate of all or some participants which contain the information of participant such as member code, public key of the digital certificate, the validity period of the certificate etc. After receiving the message, the market infrastructure replies a DigitalCertificateBindingNotice message to the participant.
+RequestToDownloadDigitalCertificate is sent from a participant to a payment market infrastructure for downloading the digital certificate of all or some participants which contain the information of participant such as member code, public key of the digital certificate, the validity period of the certificate etc. After receiving the message, the payment market infrastructure replies a DigitalCertificateBindingNotice message to the participant.

 DigitalCertificateBindingNotice (Scenario 4)